 With Marabu Graphix Aqua Inks

-The art of polychromatic screen-printing is to print with many colors at once.
-This is a technique that is useful to printers, mixed media artists, and painters alike because of the opportunity to produce several multi-colored prints, made with Marabu Graphix Aqua Inks, from one application.
+The art of polychromatic screen printing is to print with many colors at once.
+A technique that’s useful to printers, mixed media artists, and painters alike, the opportunity to produce several multi-colored prints in one application is the appeal here.
+Marabu Graphix Aqua Inks are perfect for this technique, and we’ll take a look at what makes them the ideal ink.

-In this case, the image was created using Marabu Graphix Aqua Inks.
-These are highly-pigmented, very lightfast, liquid watercolors that have incredible solubility, which makes them ideal for this technique.
-The substrate is watercolor paper.
+In this case, our final image was created using Marabu Graphix Aqua Inks.
+And here’s why they’re great for this technique: These are highly-pigmented, very lightfast, liquid watercolors that have incredible solubility.
+Sponsored by Marabu

 Marabu Graphix Aqua Inks, Various Colors